IRS Form 8938 – Reporting Foreign Financial Assets Abroad & Overseas

-FATCA form 8938 is an IRS Form used to report International Tax and Foreign Assets to the U.S. Government.
+FATCA form 8938 is an IRS International Tax Form used to report International Income and Specified Foreign Financial Assets to the U.S. Government.
+It is filed annually with your tax return — if a person meets the Form 8938 Filing Requirements.

-It requires that certain taxpayers are to report specified foreign financial assets on their tax return.
+IRS Form 8938 derives from FATCA (Foreign Account Tax Compliance Act).
+FATCA requires that certain taxpayers report specified foreign financial assets on their tax return.

-For the majority of taxpayers with an 8938 filing requirement, this will include reporting foreign accounts, foreign insurance policies, and ownership of foreign stock.
+For the majority of taxpayers with an 8938 filing requirement, this will include reporting foreign accounts, foreign insurance policies, and ownership of foreign stock, life insurance, pensions and other investments.

 Form 8938 Basics